-une 30, 2024 Unaudited) De ecember 31, 2023
+September 30, 2024 (Unaudited) December 31, 2023

-Total Equipment Notes Payable \$ 16 \$ 64
+Total Equipment Notes Payable \$ \$ 64

-Less current portion (16) (64)
+Less current portion (64)

 Notes Payable, Noncurrent portion \$ \$

 The Company has entered into several financing agreements for the purchase of equipment in prior years.
 The terms of these financing arrangements are for a term of 2 years to 5 years, with interest rates ranging from 1.9% to 6.9% per annum, secured by the purchased equipment, and mature between September 2023 and July 2024.
-The aggregate monthly payments of principal and interest of the outstanding notes payable as of June 30, 2024 is approximately \$8.
+The outstanding notes payable was paid off as of September 30, 2024.